SiddPlus/Technical-Art-Alive-Game/Dev Logs/Alive Game Development Journal.md

 <iframe width="1000" height="500" src="https://blueprintue.com/render/pjgd4ble/" scrolling="no" allowfullscreen></iframe>

-I created three widget blueprints to enhance the user interface and player experience.
-The first was a main menu, which allowed the player to start the game, access the settings menu, or quit the game.
-The second was a settings menu, where the player could adjust graphics settings, toggle VSync, switch between window modes, and change the resolution.
-The third was a pause menu, which provided options to resume the game, access the settings menu, or return to the main menu.
-These menus created a cohesive and functional navigation system for the game.
+I created four widget blueprints to enhance the player's interaction with the game.
+The first is the Main Menu, which serves as the entry point for the player.
+From here, they can choose to play the game, access the settings menu, or exit the game entirely.
+This menu is designed to provide an intuitive and straightforward navigation experience for the player.

-To implement the pause functionality, I created an input action and mapped it to the letter "P." In the event graph, I used the enhanced input action node to handle the input and determine the game's pause state.
-I checked if the game was not paused.
-If true, I set the game's pause state to true, created the pause menu widget, added it to the viewport, enabled the mouse cursor, and set the input mode to game and UI.
-This setup allowed the player to pause the game and interact with the menu seamlessly.
+The second widget blueprint is the Loading Screen, which appears when the player clicks "Play Game" from the main menu.
+This screen helps bridge the transition into the gameplay environment, ensuring the player understands that the game is actively loading.
+It improves the overall user experience by reducing any potential confusion during this process.

-If the game was already paused, the system reversed these actions.
-I set the game's pause state to false, removed the pause menu widget from the parent, disabled the mouse cursor, and set the input mode to game only.
-This ensured that the player could easily resume gameplay by pressing the pause button again, creating a smooth and intuitive experience for managing the game's state.
+The third widget blueprint is the Pause Menu, which allows players to pause the game when needed.
+From this menu, they can choose to resume gameplay, return to the main menu, or quit the game entirely.
+Lastly, the Settings Menu offers a range of customization options.
+Players can switch between windowed and fullscreen modes, select from five resolution options, adjust graphics quality across five presets, and toggle V-Sync on or off.
+These settings provide players with the flexibility to tailor the game to their preferences and hardware capabilities.

 ###### BP_RotatingPlatform